Our Venice Simplon Orient Express Review

 We were on the first seating for brunch at 11:45, which would be our last meal on the VSOI as shortly afterwards we would be arriving in Calais and switch trains.
 More on that later.
 But before, it was time for one last meal.
 One last perfect meal.
 Brunch!

-Not that we were really hungry but we started with scrambled eggs and smoked salmon, followed by a broiled lobster.
-For our dessert, we had La Tarte Tatin and decided that champagne was the only drink with which to say a proper goodbye to the Venice Simplon Orient Express.
+Not that we were starving, but we started with scrambled eggs and smoked salmon, followed by a broiled lobster.
+For our dessert, we had La Tarte Tatin and decided that champagne was the only drink to say a proper goodbye to the Venice Simplon Orient Express.
 Good choice.

 Joining the Belmond British Pullman

-As we arrived in the UK, our drop off was Folkestone West station, where we waited for the sister of the Venice Simplon-Orient-Express.
+As we arrived in the UK, our drop off was at Folkestone West station, where we waited for the sister of the Venice Simplon-Orient-Express.
 The Belmond British Pullman would be our fabulous ride to London.
-We waited in a little station lounge for the train arrived, and we had the loveliest welcome by a local jazz band.
+We waited in a little station lounge for the train to arrive, and we had the loveliest welcome from a local jazz band.